MicrosoftDocs/win32/desktop-src/Intl/ime-composition-string-values.md

 ---
-Description: These values are used with ImmGetCompositionString and WM\_IME\_COMPOSITION. ms.assetid: 14087598-8041-4e02-a168-f5538a437be0
+description: These values are used with ImmGetCompositionString and WM\_IME\_COMPOSITION. ms.assetid: 14087598-8041-4e02-a168-f5538a437be0
 title: IME Composition String Values ms.topic: article